Jerry Foley

-Jerry Foley is an American television director and producer.
+Jerry Foley (1955 – March 10, 2024) was an American television director and producer.
 He directed the Late Show with David Letterman from 1995 until the end of the show's run.

 Foley was the executive producer and director of the Live on Letterman concert series before it ended in 2015.
 He was named Supervising Producer in May 2003.

-Foley has 9 DGA Award nominations and 21 Emmy nominations—a record for a single person working on a variety series.
+Foley had nine DGA Award nominations and 21 Emmy nominations—a record for a single person working on a variety series.

 Early career

-After graduating from the University of Southern California, Foley spent thirteen years at NBC working in a variety of functions on NBC News Overnight, NBC News at Sunrise, Today (U.S. TV program), Saturday Night Live, Tomorrow (TV series) with Tom Snyder, Late Night with David Letterman, Later (talk show) with Bob Costas, Friday Night Videos, NBC Nightly News, WNBC News 4 New York, Live at Five (WNBC TV series), NFL Live, NBC Game of the Week, and Another World (TV series).
+After graduating from the University of Southern California, Foley spent thirteen years at NBC working in a variety of functions on NBC News Overnight, NBC News at Sunrise, Today, Saturday Night Live, Tomorrow with Tom Snyder, Late Night with David Letterman, Later with Bob Costas, Friday Night Videos, NBC Nightly News, WNBC News 4 New York, Live at Five, NFL Live, NBC Game of the Week, and Another World.